 Ann's research applies a combination of pure economic theory, optimisation modelling and applied legal research, with a focus on the behavioural responses incentivised by mismatches in the tax system.
 Ann has a strong interest in supervising research projects on the interaction of these aspects on international tax policy and law design.

 Ann has significant teaching experience at both UNSW Business School and University of Sydney Business School, where she has received multiple teaching citations.
-She has also received multiple prizes for her teaching leadership, including the 2020 UNSW Business School Social Engagement: UN Principles of Responsible Management Education (PRME) Award (for mobilising Tax Clinic teaching to attain multiple United Nations Sustainable Development Goals) and the 2018 UNSW Business School John Prescott Award for Outstanding Teaching Innovation (for co-developing the online gamification ‘PlayTax: Adventures in International Tax Planning’, which simulates the decision-making parameters of a tax planning multinational.
-PlayTax is currently utilised in teaching tax law at both the UNSW Business School and the UNSW Faculty of Law.
+She has also received multiple prizes for her teaching leadership, including the 2020 UNSW Business School Social Engagement: UN Principles of Responsible Management Education (PRME) Award (for mobilising Tax Clinic teaching to attain multiple United Nations Sustainable Development Goals) and the 2018 UNSW Business School John Prescott Award for Outstanding Teaching Innovation (for co-developing the online gamification ‘PlayTax: Adventures in International Tax Planning’).
+For completeness, Tax Clinic is a capstone elective course in the new BCom program and PlayTax is currently utilised in teaching tax law at both the UNSW Business School and the UNSW Faculty of Law.

-She also serves as an Assessor for the Australian Research Council (ARC) and as a Reviewer for the Australian Tax Forum and British Tax Review, and ABDC A-ranked journals including Australian Tax Review and eJournal of Tax Research, Journal of Australian Taxation, Journal of the Australasian Tax Teachers Association and Revenue Law Journal.
+She also serves as an Assessor for the Australian Research Council (ARC) and as a Reviewer for ABDC A*-ranked journals including Australian Tax Forum and British Tax Review, and ABDC A-ranked journals including Australian Tax Review and eJournal of Tax Research.